California has saved almost 50,000,000 gallons of gasoline a year by using less than 175,000 alternative technology vehicles.

-“In California our largest source of GHG emissions is from our automobiles.
-Don’t we all have a responsibility to address this urgent problem as well as related health impacts of dirtier air.
-We are thrilled with the progress the automobile companies in investing, engineering, and producing electric, plug ins and fuel cell vehicles.
-I have gone to the LA Auto show the pass several years as their guest to see all the major foreign and domestic automobile manufacturers producing these new cleaner, fuel efficient cars, not just for the US, but the global market.
+“In California, our largest source of GHG emissions is from our automobiles.
+Don’t we all have a responsibility to address this urgent problem as well as related health impacts of dirtier air?
+We are thrilled with the progress of the automobile companies in investing, engineering and producing electric, plugins and fuel cell vehicles.
+I have gone to the LA Auto show the pass several years as their guest to see all the major foreign and domestic automobile manufacturers producing these new cleaner, fuel-efficient cars, not just for the US, but the global market.
 Delaying the review, because you politically can and want to make more money to recoup your investment in these new cleaner cars, seems wrong.
-Part of their investment is also in automation to cut back their work force.
+Part of their investment is also in automation to cut back their workforce.
 The big question is does this stop with a minor delay and another review?
-Do we also factor in the cost of gasoline to motorists, the health care impacts, and the good faith infrastructure investments states like California are making?”
+Do we also factor in the cost of gasoline to motorists, the health care impacts, and the good faith infrastructure investment states like California are making?”

 It will be an interesting meeting tomorrow in Michigan.